conomain/easyVPS/README.md

 # EasyVPS
-The application application for a customisable VPS rental shop called EasyVPS.
+The application for a customisable VPS rental shop called EasyVPS.
 The **user** will be able to choose his own **configuration**  for his VPS instance.

 The relational database chosen is **PostgreSQL**.